mayurshintre/Blueprints-PaaS-ASE/ase-ilb-blueprint/README.md

 ![alt text](images/sequence.png "Template Deployment Sequence")

-The solution deploys a fully automated secure baseline Azure ARM Blueprint to provision a highly secure, orchestrated and configured Platform as a Service environment mapped to a NIST 800-66 assurance security controls matrix, that includes :
+This Blueprint deploys a fully automated secure baseline Azure ARM Template + PowerShell solution to provision a highly secure, orchestrated and configured Platform as a Service environment mapped to a NIST 800-66 assurance security controls matrix, that includes :

 + Azure App Service Environment with an ILB, App Service Environment & Web App
 + Azure App Service Environment with an ILB, App Service Environment & API App